Skip to main content

 17 mentions Positive Neutral Negative

-The gameplay is a unique blend of deck-building and word formation, reminiscent of Scrabble and Hearthstone, offering depth through strategic deck management and character abilities.
-While some players find it occasionally buggy and repetitive, the core mechanics provide satisfying and engaging challenges, with a variety of builds and combinations that enhance replayability.
-Overall, the gameplay experience is solid, benefiting from digital adaptations that streamline mechanics from the physical version.
+The gameplay is a unique blend of deck-building and word formation, reminiscent of both Scrabble and Hearthstone, offering depth through strategic deck management and character abilities.
+While some players find it occasionally buggy and repetitive, the core mechanics provide satisfying challenges and a variety of combinations that keep the experience engaging.
+Overall, the digital adaptation enhances the original board game with smoother mechanics and new features, making for a solid and enjoyable gameplay experience.

 • “If you like scrambled word games, that is the essence of the gameplay from hand-to-hand, but don't be fooled: the game has incredible depth in terms of the challenge each of its enemy types presents to the player; your ability to choose and build your deck of letters will have to be balanced with each of the player character's unique abilities with consideration to the types of challenges you will face.”